 Indian markets are already under stress after the government presented the budget that concentrated on populist measures ahead of general elections in 2019 and imposed a long-term capital gains tax on equities and equity-oriented instruments.

-Elsewhere in Asia, Japan’s Nikkei fell down by 5.4%, while China’s Shanghai Composite Index fell 4.7%.
+Elsewhere in Asia, Japan’s Nikkei fell down by 5.4%, while China’s Shanghai Composite Index fell by 4.7%.

-Among sectoral indices, BSE Realty was the biggest loser which fell down 4.1%, followed by BSE Bankex and Metal indices, which lost 3.1% each.
+Among sectoral indices, BSE Realty was the biggest loser which fell by 4.1%, followed by BSE Bankex and Metal indices, which lost 3.1% each.

 Shares have fallen across Asia after a wild day for US markets that resulted in the biggest fall in the Dow Jones industrial average since 2011.

 Two days of steep losses removed the US market’s profits from the beginning of this year, ending a spate of record-setting calm for stocks.